An Interesting Name for a Seattle Practice

 After living for six years studying language and working as a translator in the Republic of China (Taiwan), I found the field that has become my life’s passion.
 In many ways, my practice of Chinese medicine has been a return to the type of medicine my ancestors likely knew.
 Namely, a love for the importance of laying hands on a patient to gain information and an understanding of the key role that herbs and diet play in healing.

-My diagnostic approach draws from years of study in China combined with practice for over a decade in the U.S. In particular, I am deeply influenced by my work with Professor Wang Ju-Yi (Beijing).
-My work with Dr. Wang in acupuncture channel theory can be seen in our recent publication: Applied Channel Theory in Chinese Medicine.
+My diagnostic approach draws from years of study in China combined with practice for over 20 years in the U.S. In particular, I am deeply influenced by my work with Professor Wang Ju-Yi (Beijing).
+My work with Dr. Wang in acupuncture channel theory can be seen in our publication: Applied Channel Theory in Chinese Medicine.
 To explore more thoroughly my clinical approach, please take a look at an introductory excerpt from the book at the publisher’s website.
+To learn more about study opportunities in Applied Channel Theory, please visit our education site.
+To hear an interview with me where I describe my training, please click here.
+To hear an interview with me describing the relationship of healing to storytelling in East Asian medicine, click here